The History of Sexuality: Part V: Right of Death and Power over Life

 In part five, Foucault asserts that the motivations for power over life and death have changed.
 As in feudal times the "right to life" was more or less a "right to death" because sovereign powers were able to decide when a person died.
 This has changed to a "right to live," as sovereign states are more concerned about the power of how people live.
 Power becomes about how to foster life.
 For example, a state decides to execute someone as a safe guard to society not as justified, as it once was, as vengeful justice.
 This new emphasis on power over life is called Biopower and comes in two forms.
 First, Foucault says it is "centered on the body as a machine: its disciplining, the optimization of its capabilities, the extortion of its forces, the parallel increase of its usefulness and its docility, its integration into systems of efficient and economic controls."
 The second form, Foucault argues, emerged later and focuses on the "species body, the body imbued with the mechanics of life and serving as the basis of the biological processes: propagation, births and mortality, the level of health, life expectancy and longevity, with all the conditions that cause these to vary."
 Biopower, it is argued, is the source of the rise of capitalism, as states became interested in regulating and normalizing power over life and not as concerned about punishing and condemning actions.

 Volume II: The Use of Pleasure

-In this volume, Foucault discusses "the manner in which sexual activity was problematized by philosophers and doctors in classical Greek culture of the fourth century B. C.".
 Exploring works of ancient philosophers such as Seneca, Xenophon, Plato, and many more, Foucault explains the aim of this volume to unravel the process of the structuralization of sexuality as an ethical practice in Greek culture.
 To do so, the book inspects four Greek practices: dietetics to understand the relation of the self with the body, economics as the management of marriage and households, erotics to explore the codes of conduct between men and boys, and finally, the understanding of true love in philosophy.
 For Foucault, this exploration of classical practices illustrates a "history of the desiring subject", which is crucial for understanding the modern construction of sexuality.

-Volume III: The Care of the Self

-In this volume, Foucault discusses texts such as the Oneirocritica, (The Interpretation of Dreams), of Artemidorus.
-Other authors whose work is discussed include Galen, Plutarch, and Pseudo-Lucian.
-Foucault describes the Oneirocritica as a "point of reference" for his work, one that exemplifies a common way of thinking.